aomiki/vela-telemetry-decoder/README.md

-# Vela telemetry decoder
+# Kinzaza telemetry decoder

-Telemetry from Vela model rocket is sent over the radio in binary format.
+Telemetry from Kinzaza model rocket is sent over the radio in binary format.
 This small program is used to decode those messages.